 Research is formalized curiosity.
 It is poking and prying with a purpose. – Zora Neale Hurston

-So ponder over your strengths and weaknesses.
-Find out what all are you capable of doing, align it with the management’s expectations as well as your team’s goals, and then create the sales plan.
+So, ponder over your strengths and weaknesses.
+Find out what are you capable of doing, align it with the management’s expectations as well as the goals of your sales team, and then create the sales plan.

 Starve your distractions.
 Feed your focus – Anonymous